Shakthivelms8/dp-420-cosmos-db-dev/instructions/17-denormalize.md

     ![Screenshot of Cloud Shell, with an updated customer record showing a value of 3 for the sales order count and three sales orders below it.](media/16-query-customer-and-orders-next.png)

-## Delete an order by using transactional batch
+### Task 4: Delete an order by using transactional batch

 As with any e-commerce application, customers also cancel orders.
 You can do the same here as well.